 Nicole’s words of wisdom:

-“My advice, listen to your inner nudge and know your ‘why’?
+“My advice is to listen to your inner nudge and know your ‘why’?
 My why was for my health.
 I didn’t want the constant chemicals on my head.
 Lumps in my breast woke me up, and even though they turned out to be cysts, it still scared me.

 Enough was enough.
 I was going to do what it took to feel awesome from the inside out.